-Katherine Parr jewelry is designed by her inspiration in domestic and international locations.
+Katherine's jewelry is designed by her own inspiration through travels and experiences in domestic and international locations.
+First, the concepts are dreamt and technical design sketches drafted.
 The meaningful designs are then handcrafted through a thoughtful production process whereby each artisan is treated with respect through ethical labor and sustainability practices.

 Shazia is an artisan who works for a female-founded small jewelry business in Kabul that employs four women.
 The majority of women in this organization are graduates of Turquoise Mountain Institute and their jewellery features different indigenous materials including lapis lazuli, tourmaline and semi-precious stones mined in the provinces of Afghanistan.